 2.3.4 SHR for early HO right after successful HO

 Still in the email discussion [3], it was discussed whether to adopt the SHR in other scenarios.
 In particular, it was discussed the scenario in which a UE performs a successful HO upon which it generates an SHR.
-However, it can happen that after this successful HO the UE is handed-over to another cell or to the PCell, e.g. in case of ping-pong between source cell and target cell.
+However, it can happen that after this successful HO the UE is handed-over to another cell or to the previous cell, e.g. in case of ping-pong between source cell and target cell.

 Q12: Should the SHR include information on whether the UE is handed-over to another cell early after the successful HO?